apache/metron/metron-platform/metron-management/README.md

     * aggregator - Aggregator to use.
 One of MIN, MAX, MEAN, SUM, POSITIVE_MEAN
     * aggregatorConfig - Optional config for aggregator
   * Returns: The String representation of the enrichment config

+### Validation Functions
+* `VALIDATE_STELLAR_RULE_CONFIGS`
+  * Description: Attempts to validate deployed Stellar expressions by ensuring they compile.
+This is useful when expressions may have been valid when deployed, but may have been invalidated by a language change after that
+  * Input:
+    * wrap - Optional.
+The Length of the string to wrap the columns
+  * Returns: A table of validation results

 ## Deployment Instructions
 * Clusters installed via Ambari Management Pack (default)